 As the Company has no employees, the Directors do not consider it appropriate to present a table comparing remuneration paid to Directors with distributions to shareholders.
-However, for ease of reference, the total fees paid to Directors is shown in the table on page 56 while dividends paid to shareholders are set out in note 8.
+However, for ease of reference, the total fees paid to Directors is shown in the table below, the dividends paid to shareholders are set out in note 8 and the shares bought back for treasury are disclosed in note 14.